ltelab/disdrodb/docs/source/install.rst

 Conda-based installation
 .............................................

-Disdrodb can be installed into a conda environment as follow :
+disdrodb can be installed into a conda environment as follow :

 .. code-block:: bash